 - Smart Grid Demonstrations and Best Practices (utilities, military, communities, campuses, test beds)

 The symposium will present tutorials on topical smart grid subjects.
-If you are interested in offering a tutorial at the symposium, please contact the Technical Program Chair, Dr. Jianhui Wang (firstname.lastname@example.org).
+If you are interested in offering a tutorial at the symposium, please contact Dr. Jianhui Wang, the Symposium Vice Chair, at (firstname.lastname@example.org).

 - Abstract Submission Deadline: January 24, 2014